 Students meet together to learn about the places they will visit and how the history and culture of that place or time impacts our world today.
 Groups participate in a vision process, learn conflict resolution skills, and discuss expectations and consequences for individual and group behavior.

-Where do we go?
-9/11 Museum and Memorial -- New York City Neighborhoods — Ellis Island — Liberty Island — Lower East Side Tenement Museum -- Independence Park in Philadelphia — Amish Country — Lincoln, Washington, Roosevelt Presidential Memorials and Monuments -- Vietnam, Korean, World War II and Iwo Jima War Memorials -- United States Holocaust Memorial Museum — Smithsonian — Gettysburg National Park — Rockefeller Center — Apollo Theater — Dinner Theater
+9/11 Museum and Memorial -- New York City Neighborhoods -- Ellis Island -- Liberty Island -- Lower East Side Tenement Museum -- Independence Park in Philadelphia -- Amish Country -- Lincoln, Washington, Roosevelt Presidential Memorials and Monuments -- Vietnam, Korean, World War II and Iwo Jima War Memorials -- United States Holocaust Memorial Museum -- Smithsonian -- Gettysburg National Park -- Rockefeller Center -- Apollo Theater -- Dinner Theater

 More than a class trip and bigger than a history lesson, the program engages students in meaningful activities to build positive social competencies.
 As democratic ideals continue to take center-stage in international events, we find we have countless teachable moments and a heightened sense of pride in our U.S. history.

 The tour fee is based on the length and extent of the program.
 The fee covers all prep meetings and materials, transportation by motor coach, meals, hotels, entrance fees and a carry pack.
 Financial aid is available through our YMCA assistance program.